 First, some information on the general environment.
 Coastal Alaska has a limited number of ports and locations so there is a lot of cruise similarities.
 The major cruise ports are Skagway, Juno, and Ketchikan and each has a lot to offer and all are very popular with passengers.
 There are also a couple of less visited stops with the most common being Hanes.
 Another common stop on Alaska itineraries is Icy Straight Point.
 Both of these are more opportunities to take tours than an actual destination port.
 There are also a couple of “cruise only” destinations.
 The first is the Misty Fiord which is usually a half day of cruising up thru the narrow fiords.
 The other is Hubbard Glacier where the ships cruise up near the face of the glacier.
 There is also the port of Seward and it is the farthest north of the itineraries with most one-way cruises going it up to Seward with it being a jumping off point for trips to Denali with it being a start of the Alaska Rail Tours.

-Cruising Alaska has a lot to offer from coastal mountains, to whales and wildlife but the most spectacular sights are the glaciers and that should be a prime consideration when selecting a cruise line and its itinerary.
-Because the number of ships allowed to go up near to Hubbard Glacier are limited it’s recommend that your first priority is to select a cruise that includes either Hubbard or Dawes glaciers.
-Hubbard is a huge glacier that terminates into a bay and it is famous for “calving” huge chunks into the water constantly.
+Cruising Alaska has a lot to offer from coastal mountains, to whales and wildlife but the most spectacular sights are the glaciers.
+You should make that a prime consideration when selecting a cruise line and its itinerary.
+Because the number of ships allowed to go up near Hubbard Glacier are limited, it’s recommend that your first priority is to select a cruise that includes either Hubbard or Dawes glaciers.
+Hubbard is a huge glacier that terminates into a bay and is famous for “calving” huge chunks into the water constantly.
 In addition the bay is filled with icebergs and flowing chunks of ice with seals being a common sight.

 Mendenhall Glacier is another popular destination and usually all you need is a bus ticket from Juneau.
 The glacier is a National Park with a good visitor center and great hiking trails and it really is only a half hour bus ride from town.
 Almost all Alaska cruise passengers have an opportunity to visit Juneau and this glacier.